alexander-jackson/alexander-jackson.github.io/content/posts/avoid-mutable-objects.md

     }
 }

-// TransactionService.java
+// DonationService.java
 public void processDefaultDonation(AccountUid accountUid) {
-    var request = new TransactionRequest(accountUid, new BigDecimal("5.00"));
+    var request = new DonationRequest(accountUid, new BigDecimal("5.00"));

-    validateTransaction(request);
+    validateDonation(request);

     // do more things here, using `request`
 }
 ```

-As a software engineer reading this code, we can see when the transaction gets
+As a software engineer reading this code, we can see when the donation gets
 created and we know that the amount is going to be £5.
 We then pass the request
 into the validation function.